10 Hidden Truths: Is Krav Maga Ineffective?

 The first is the actual martial artist who takes Krav Maga as a supplement to the martial arts he already knows and takes Krav Maga for what it is but does not throw away everything else that he’s learned.

-And then there is the Krav purist who sticks to Krav Maga because Krav Maga in his mind is the only martial art that’s effective because the Israelis invented it, or it’s the only one that focuses on groin kicking so much, it’s the only one that’s actually street effective.
+And then there is the Krav purist who sticks to Krav Maga because Krav Maga in his mind is the only martial art that’s effective.
+After all, the Israelis invented it, or it’s the only one that focuses on groin kicking so much, it’s the only one that’s street effective.
 It’s those types of people, the mob mentality type of people, that will then come and defend Krav Maga even when people like myself or other martial artists point out the flaws in it.

 You need to walk out of that gym and find yourself a new instructor.